Ewan holds off Sagan to take Down Under Classic – VeloNews.com

 “It is not an official UCI victory yet but it still is a great feeling to win here, the first time we are racing and preparing the sprint as a complete team,” said Ewan.
 “It gives a lot of confidence to conclude this first experience with a win.
 It is a pity for the guys who crashed because I would’ve loved to sprint head-to-head against them.”

-The one hour and one lap criterium was controlled by Lotto Soudal, Bahrain Merida, and Bora-hansgrohe, who were working to set up their sprinters, though a break consisting of William Clarke (Trek-Segafredo), Lachlan Morton (EF Education First), Ben O’Connor (Dimension Data), and Neil van der Ploeg (Australia) did go clear in the initial stages.
-Once the quartet were reeled in, the action stayed together.
+The one hour and one lap criterium was controlled by Lotto-Soudal, Bahrain-Merida, and Bora-Hansgrohe, who were working to set up their sprinters, though a break consisting of William Clarke (Trek-Segafredo), Lachlan Morton (EF Education First), Ben O’Connor (Dimension Data), and Neil van der Ploeg (Australia) did go clear in the initial stages.
+Once the quartet was reeled in, the action stayed together.

 Roger Kluge brought his teammate Ewan into contention perfectly, keeping him clear of the elbows further back in the field.
 He delivered Ewan to within striking distance before leaving the race winner to hold off a late charge from Sagan.